onflow/flow-playground-tutorials/tutorials/07-resource-compose/README.md

 ```

 In this tutorial, the name 'customer' is used.
-When asked, choose the local blockchain.
+When asked, choose *Local Emulator*.

 ## Prepare the Pizza